 New to meditation?
 Don’t know where to start?
 Try guided meditation programs!
 Guided meditation makes it easier to get started, helping to relax your mind and you don’t need to worry about finding a technique, your meditation teacher will guide you through the entire process.

 According to experts, Cognitive Behavioral Therapy (CBT) can aid in reducing symptoms of chronic fatigue syndrome.
 CBT is as good and as effective as other psychological therapies.
 It helps solve problems by modifying the way one thinks and behaves.

 You can easily find various CBT exercises and courses at Mooditude.
-Just download the app for FREE to get access to a number of features including guided meditations, CBT activities, journaling, mood tracking and more!
+Just download the mental health app for FREE to get access to a number of features including guided meditations, CBT activities, journaling, mood tracking, and more!

 Even though mental fatigue can be a pain, it’s usually benign and definitely not life-threatening.
 Once you’re aware of the warning signs of mental fatigue, you’ll know where to strike to overcome it.
 And, of course, never hesitate to seek professional help if the symptoms persist for a long time.